infobloxopen/universal-ddi-ansible/docs/CONTRIBUTING.md

 ansible-test integration <module_name> -vvv
 ```

-## PR Creation
+## Creating a PR

-- Before raising your PR, you must make sure the PR is merge worthy.
-- The PR will trigger some check actions in Github.
-The PR can be only merged when these tests pass.
+When you are ready to submit your Pull Request (PR), ensure it is ready for review

+- **Ensure Merge-Worthiness**: Before raising your PR, double-check that your branch is up-to-date with the main branch, conflicts are resolved, and your changes adhere to the project guidelines and quality standards.
+- **Automated Tests**: Upon creating a PR, automated checks will be triggered on GitHub.
+These are configured to ensure that any new or modified code meets the necessary criteria for code health and functionality.

 You can also test your PR locally with these commands.

 ```shell
 ansible-test sanity